Make-School-Courses/BEW-2.3-Web-Security/README.md

 By the end of the course, you will be able to ...

-1. Confidently talk about different types of vulnerabilities within the security space
+1. Confidently talk about different types of vulnerabilities within the security space.
-2. Defend against  vulnerabilities and attacks
+2. Defend against  vulnerabilities and attacks.
-3. Apply web security best practices to your projects
+3. Apply web security best practices to your projects.
-4. Understand and utilize adversarial security techniques
+4. Understand and utilize adversarial security techniques.
-5. Use practical techniques for securing applications and web servers
+5. Use practical techniques for securing applications and web servers.

 ## Schedule

+_TODO: Update for 2020-T4._

 | Date  |  Security Category   | Topic                                                    |
 | :---: | :------------------: | -------------------------------------------------------- |